felangel/bloc/docs/recipesflutternavigation.md

 # Recipes: Navigation

 > In this recipe, we're going to take a look at how to use `BlocBuilder` and/or `BlocListener` to do navigation.
-We're going to explore two approaches: Direct Navigation and Route Navigation.
+We're going to explore three approaches: Direct Navigation, Route Navigation, and Navigator.

 ## Direct Navigation